Michael Breen (hurler)

 Michael Breen (born 16 July 1994) is an Irish hurler who plays for Tipperary Senior Championship club Ballina and at inter-county level with the Tipperary senior hurling team.
-He usually lines out at midfield.
+While he usually lines out at midfield, Breen also plays in defence or attack.

 Playing career

 Castletroy College

 Breen first came to prominence as a hurler with Castletroy College in Limerick.
-He played in every grade of hurling before eventually joining the college's senior hurling team and lined out in several Harty Cup campaigns.
+He played in every grade of hurling before joining the college's senior hurling team and lined out in several Harty Cup campaigns.

 University College Cork

 As a student at University College Cork, Breen immediately became involved in hurling as a member of the university's freshers' team.
-He joined the senior team in his second year and lined out in several Fitzgibbon Cup campaigns over a four-year period.
+He joined UCC's senior team in his second year and lined out in several Fitzgibbon Cup campaigns over a four-year period.

 Ballina

-Breen joined the Ballina club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult team in the Tipperary Intermediate Championship.
+Breen joined Ballina GAA club at a young age and played in all grades at juvenile and underage levels before eventually joining the club's top adult team in the Tipperary Intermediate Championship.

 On 14 October 2012, Breen lined out at full-forward when Ballina faced Silvermines in the Tipperary Intermediate Championship final.
-He top scored for the team with five points but ended on the losing side following a 2-21 to 0-10 victory.
+He top-scored for the team with five points but ended on the losing side following a 2-21 to 0-10 victory.

 Ballina qualified for a second successive final on 13 October 2013.
 Breen top scored with six points from centre-forward in the 3-12 to 0-20 defeat of Moyne-Templetuohy.
 He was again at centre-forward when Ballina faced Youghal in the Munster final on 17 November 2013.
 Breen scored four points all from placed balls in the 2-13 to 2-10 defeat.